opc-dev/docs/README.md

 4. Create & merge a pull request
 5. Rinse & repeat

-\*You may have to fix line-endings by running `git config --global core.autocrlf true` if you receive a CRLF error.
+\* You may have to fix line-endings by running `git config --global core.autocrlf true` if you receive a CRLF error.

 ##### Setup, stage, commit, push & pull request

 1. `cd path/to/docs`
 2. `git init` (first time only)
-3. `git add .`
+3. `git add .` (or specify individual files instead of `.` if you want)
 4. `git commit -m "your commit message"`
 5. `git push origin <your-branch>`
 6. Submit a pull-request if you are ready for your work to be reviewed and published to the live site